tystr/tystr.github.io/_posts/2014-11-18-storing-and-querying-objects-in-redis.markdown

     redis 127.0.0.1:6379> SINTER make:Ferrari color:Yellow

-To find all yello cars that are either Ferrari or Porsche:
+To find all yellow cars that are either Ferrari or Porsche:

     redis 127.0.0.1:6379> SUNION make:Ferrari make:Porsche color:Yellow